Skip to content

 It’s boring.
 It also saves trips.

-Sport vs Conservation: choose like an adult
+Sport vs Conservation: choose based on how you fish

 Here’s a simple rule that works for most people: